 I missed last week’s appointment.
-With all that is going on in the world right now, I thought you all had better to do than read my stories.
-But some of you reached out asking about the newsletter and it seems that light content like this can provide some relief.
+With all that is happening in the world right now, I thought you all had better to do than read my stories.
+But some of you reached out asking about the newsletter, and it seems that light content like this can provide some relief.
 I’m glad.

 So here it is.

 First of all, one important update.
 I started a peer support group for photographers and videographers.
 We all had our jobs disrupted, and most are facing overnight cancellations.
 Events, weddings, corporate shots and workshops (like mine) are simply not happening right now.

 This is affecting everybody, so I thought about creating a space where we could talk, find mutual support and possibly brainstorm ideas to get through it and restart stronger when it’s all over.

 It’s an initiative that had great initial feedback with brands like Leica and Fujifilm already showing interest and support.

 If you want to know more about it and sign up, just head here (and please share).